 The Member’s Council (Ger.: Mitgliederrat, short MR) – Major legislative

-The Member’s Council consists of 100 delegates from the students associations, depending on the amount of their members.
-Additionally, each commission and the employees have one delegate.
+The Member’s Council consists of 100 delegates from the student associations, in relation to the number of their members.
+Additionally, the employees and each commission have one delegate.
 The Member’s Council can be compared to the Nationalrat.
 The meetings take place three times a year.

-The Council of Study Organisations (Ger.: Fachvereinsrat, short FR) – Minor legislative
+The Council of Student Organisations (Ger.: Fachvereinsrat, short FR) – Minor legislative

-The Council of student organisations consists of 18 delegates, coming from 17 study associations and VSETH.
+The Council of student organisations consists of 18 delegates, coming from 17 student associations and VSETH.
 It can be compared to the Ständerat.
 The meetings take place every three weeks during the semesters.